Welcome to Take a Child Outside

 Wake up parents, don't let your children turn into overweight couch potatoes as so many of today's kids become.

-It's the responsible of the parents to ensure that their kids get enough exercise.
-The obesity epidemic among children is staggering.
-Children cannot take control of their own lives, its up to the parents to make sure that their child/children don't grow up to suffer from obesity.
+It's a parents responsibility to assure their kids get regular exercise.
+The obesity epidemic among kids is truly staggering in its dimensions.
+Children cannot take control of their own lives, its up to the parents to make sure their children don't grow up to be obese and unhealthy.

 Exercise for Children

-Children need exercise just like adults.
-Most children need at least an hour of physical activity every day.
-Regular exercise helps children
+Children need exercise just like ever one does.
+Most children need at least one-hour of physical activity every day.
+Regular exercise helps them:

 - Feel less stressed and more relaxed

-- Feels more ready to learn in school
+- Feel more ready to learn in school

 - Build and keep healthy bones, muscles and joints